hammal/cbadc/docs/source/auto_examples/b_general/plot_b_FIR_Filtering.rst

 Digital Estimator as FIR Filter
 ===============================

-We demonstrate how to setup the FIR filter implementation.
+We demonstrate how to set up the FIR filter implementation.

 ..
 GENERATED FROM PYTHON SOURCE LINES 10-17